VdustR/example-material-ui-mdx/README.md

 You can see that your contents with MDX are applied Material UI components now.

 Try to customize all components.
 You can check [the table of components](https://mdxjs.com/getting-started#table-of-components) to know the tags to change.

 You can also [customize the wrapper](https://mdxjs.com/guides/wrapper-customization#using-the-wrapper-for-layout).
+It's great to add a class name to handle the gutter between components like [markdown.css](./src/markdown.css) inspired from [github-markdown-css](https://github.com/sindresorhus/github-markdown-css/blob/gh-pages/github-markdown.css)

 You can use the [`markdown-it`](https://markdown-it.github.io/) [demo code](./src/Content.mdx) to preview the result.